eclipse/paho.mqtt.rust/README.md

     - Created a new `ResponseOptions` struct to manage the details of the C `MQTTAsync_responseOptions` objects.
     - Cleanup of the `AsyncClient` implementation.
     - A bad reconnect bug is fixed (Issue #33)

-### Features

-The initial version of the library is a wrapper for the Paho C library, similar to the implementation for the current Paho C++ library.
-It targets MQTT v3.1 and 3.1.1, and includes all of the features available in the C library for those versions, including:

-- Standard TCP support
-- SSL / TLS
-- WebSockets
-- QoS 0, 1, and 2
-- Last Will and Testament (LWT)
-- Message Persistence
-    - File or memory persistence
-    - User-defined persistence
-- Automatic Reconnect
-- Offline Buffering
-- High Availability
-- Rust Futures and Streams for asynchronous operations.
-- Traditional asynchronous API
-- Synchronous/blocking  API

-Supports Paho C v1.3.1

 ### Upcoming Release(s)